bob123456678/TrainControl/Readme.md

 ## Changelog

-* v1.8.11 [Beta]
+* v1.9.0 [Beta]
     - Points and edges are now sorted alphabetically in generated autonomy JSON
     - 0 train lengths will be excluded from generated autonomy JSON
+    - Added button to load empty JSON to enable building an autonomy graph from scratch
+    - Made it possible to create / fully edit autonomy graphs via right-click menus in the graph UI
-    - Added right-click option to rename graph nodes
+        - Added option to rename graph nodes (changes propagate to edges)
-    - Added right-click option to change a station node to a terminus station
+        - Added option to change a station node to a terminus station
-    - Added option to toggle the main TrainControl window being always on top
+        - Added option to toggle station status
+        - Added option to set s88 address
         - Added options to add/delete nodes and edges to/from the graph
         - Added interface to edit lock edges and commands for any edge
-    - Added button to load empty JSON to enable building a graph from scratch
+    - Added checkbox to toggle the main TrainControl window being always on top
+    - Added checkbox to auto-save autonomy graph state on exit (applies only if autonomous operation was activated)
-    - Improved coordinate accuracy in exported JSON after nodes are moved around
+    - Improved coordinate accuracy in exported JSON after nodes are manually moved
+    - Improved parsing (error handling) of edge configuration commands
     - Fixed bug where terminus station status was not exported in generated autonomy JSON

 * v1.8.10 [7/17/23]